 So stick with us, and we’ll evaluate Pioneer’s tasty little turntable lineup and settle on the machine that, depending on intended use, just might be “best” for you.

-Below, take a look at a table that contains some of the Pioneer turntables that we will discuss in depth today, as well as three popular Pro-Ject turntables (for comparison sake):
+Below, take a look at a table that contains some of the Pioneer turntables that we will discuss in depth today, along with a few other turntables from other brands:

 Breaking Down the Top Pioneer Turntables

 At a mere $120, the PL-990 nests in a comfy spot alongside the Audio-Technica AT-LP60 and Sony PSLX300USB.
 All three are fully automatic, two-speed, belt-driven tables aimed at music lovers who are just getting into the vinyl “thing” or are perhaps upgrading from one of those record players-in-a-suitcase novelties.
 Full-auto tables are attractive to many listeners who want to keep fumbling with the delicate stylus and tonearm to an absolute minimum.

 All three of these machines have built-in preamps (or “phono equalizers”) for connection to a receiver that doesn’t already have one of its own, and the Sony adds the benefit of USB connectivity for those who want to digitize their vinyl tracks (a slightly more expensive Audio-Technica model does the same thing).
 However, it should be noted that the PL-990 doesn’t allow for its preamp to be bypassed, which means that if you DO have a receiver with a preamp built in, you can’t use it.
 This really seems like a design misstep; a quality receiver is more than likely to have a superior preamp that will play louder and cleaner